OpenOmics/mir-seek/docs/usage/run.md

 The synopsis for each command shows its arguments and their usage.
 Optional arguments are shown in square brackets.

-A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument, an output directory to store results via `--output` argument, and a reference genome for alignment and annotation via `--genome` argument.
+A user **must** provide a list of single-end FastQ files (globbing is supported) to analyze via `--input` argument, an output directory to store results via `--output` argument, and a reference genome for alignment and annotation via `--genome` argument.

 Use you can always use the `-h` option for information on a specific sub command.